danwing/cidfi/draft-wing-cidfi.md

 {: #ex-lost-nonce artwork-align="center" title="Example of a Client Re-transmitting Lost Nonce"}

+After the initial metadata is exchanged, processing continues with ongoing host-to-network and network-to-host updates as described in
+{{ongoing}}.

 There are two types of metadata exchanged, described in the following sub-sections.

 ### Host to Network Signaling {#host-to-network}